M00n41ld/2067507-kekstagram-27/Readme.md

 What can this page do?

-It can load pictures from server and dynamicly draw a grid layout.
+It can load pictures from server and dynamically draw a grid layout.

 If you click on the preveiw of the picture, you will see fullsize photo, also you can see comments and likes that are loading from server.